nrhoffman/insightlense/README.md

 # **InsightLense Chrome Extension**
 <font size="6"><strong>Your Personal AI Web Assistant for Safe and Smart Knowledge Consumption</strong></font>

 InsightLense is designed to help you navigate, understand, and analyze web content with ease and safety.
-Powered by advanced AI, it provides a suite of tools that empower you to interact with online information responsibly and effectively.
+Powered by Google Chrome AI API, it provides a suite of tools that empower you to interact with online information responsibly and effectively.

 ### **This is NOT the Hackathon Demo.
 It's a very short demonstration.**
 https://github.com/user-attachments/assets/1e0596df-5eea-41df-b763-6defdaf381f3